CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 The estimate of the concentration of virus-laden particles in a given room is based on a two-box exposure model:

-* **Box 1** - long-range exposure: also known as the *background* concentration, corresponds to the exposure of airborne virions where the susceptible (exposed) host is more than 2m away from the infected host, considering the result of a mass balance equation between the emission rate of the infected host and the removal rates of the environmental/virological characteristics.
+* **Box 1** - long-range exposure: also known as the *background* concentration, corresponds to the exposure of airborne virions where the susceptible (exposed) host is more than 2 m away from the infected host(s), considering the result of a mass balance equation between the emission rate of the infected host(s) and the removal rates from the environmental/virological characteristics.
-* **Box 2** - short-range exposure: also known as the *exhaled jet* concentration in close-proximity, corresponds to the exposure of airborne virions where the susceptible (exposed) host is distanced between 0.5 and 2m from the infected host, considering the result of a two-stage exhaled jet model.
+* **Box 2** - short-range exposure: also known as the *exhaled jet* concentration in close-proximity, corresponds to the exposure of airborne virions where the susceptible (exposed) host is distanced between 0.5 and 2 m from an infected host, considering the result of a two-stage exhaled jet model.

 Long-range approach
 *******************